lbos7/lbos7.github.io/_projects/01-Cable-Driven Parallel Robot.md

 ---
-name: Cable-Driven Parallel Robot from Scratch (In Progress)
+name: Cable-Driven Parallel Robot from Scratch
 tools: [ROS 2, C++, Python, Onshape, Rapid Prototyping, Mechatronics, Microcontrollers]
 image: https://lbos7.github.io/media/cdpr.gif
 description: Designed and built a planar cable-driven parallel robot capable of operating while submerged in water
 ---

-# Cable-Driven Parallel Robot from Scratch (In Progress)
+# Cable-Driven Parallel Robot from Scratch
 This project serves as my final project for the MS in Robotics program at Northwestern University.
 While the long-term objective is to develop a system capable of reliable operation while submerged in water, my primary focus to date has been establishing a fully functional prototype in normal conditions.
 I have recently began preparing to begin testing in water.
 <br>